FAQ

 Can minors attend your classes?

-We do allow students 14 and over to attend classes un-accompanied by an adult; make sure your child is self-sufficient and confident working in an adult-level class.
-Children 14 and under may attend beginner level classes with a parent present/helping if need be, sharing a specimen.
-We may charge for this extra seat.
+We do allow students 16 and over to attend classes un-accompanied by an adult; make sure your child is self-sufficient and confident working in an adult-level class.
+Children 16 and under may attend beginner level classes with a parent present/helping if need be, sharing a specimen.
+We do charge for this extra seat.
 We do not recommend our interactive classes for children under 10 as we use scalpels and other sharp tools.
 Please send us an email or include a note in your purchase to let us know the age of the child and that you will be joining.
 We will also ask that all parents sign our parental waiver.

 What other classes are you going to have?

-In person classes are back!
-Check out my available classes here: https://www.preytaxidermy.com/collections/classes
+Check out available classes here: https://www.preytaxidermy.com/collections/classes

-My online courses are available at: Atlas Obscura On-Demand Courses
+Online courses are available at: Atlas Obscura On-Demand Courses

 What about private lessons?